-I started blogging and using Tailwind approximately 2 months ago .
-Although Tailwind is an incredible program that saves considerable time by automatically adding pins to Pinterest instead of me to manually add them, it does have one major drawback.
+I wrote this post, what I wish I knew 2 months ago about Tailwind (TW) because although it’s an incredible program that saves considerable time by automatically adding pins to Pinterest instead of me to manually add them, it does have one major drawback.

 That drawback is that for imagine if you will that you just created that perfect blog post, along with the perfect pins that you can’t wait to publish to the world to start bringing traffic to your website.